Dogman00/Financial-machine-learning-model/README.md

 In the second Python file, the results are displayed through an interactive dashboard.
 This dashboard features a dropdown menu where users can choose which variable to compare between customers who have left the bank and those who have stayed.
 It also presents a classification report for the model and displays the model's accuracy on the provided dataset.

+To use the dashboard there is a url printed in the terminal, which can be copied into the browser in order to display it.